jztimm/rts-hackerNews/README.md

 ### Project Guide

 - Click the `Search` button to navigate to the `/search` page or the `History` button to navigate to the `/history` page.
+- Clicking on the `Hacker News` Logo at the top of any page will bring you back to the home page `/`

 - Since there is no persisted data or backend :
   - In the `/search`